EnsembleProjects/datalabs/README.md

-### Developing a Cloud-Native Wireless Sensor DataLab
+### Developing a Cloud-Native Wireless Soil Sensor DataLab

 #### What is a cloud-native application?